Nutmeg, Mace and Ginger; Health Benefits and Side Effects

 Nutmeg became a valuable commodity that only the rich were able to afford.
 When King Henry Vl of Germany was crowned Holy Roman Emperor in Rome, it was reported that the streets were fumigated with nutmeg and strewing herbs.

 The history of nutmeg is nothing, if not colourful and cruel.
 Nutmeg was at the centre of the spice war.
 The Banda Islands in the Indonesian province of Maluku were once the world's sole producer of nutmeg and mace.

-Around 6th century AD, nutmeg was imported to Europe by Arab traders who channelled the precious commodity through Venice.
-Once there, the spice would be sold to wealthy Europeans and the aristocracy.
+Around 6th century AD, Arab traders introduced nutmeg to Europe, channelling the precious commodity through Venice.
+Once there, the spice would be sold to wealthy Europeans and particularly the aristocracy.

 For years, Spain and Portugal fought for control of the spice trade.
 The English and the Dutch followed close on their heels.
 By 1617, the Dutch East India Company was the world's wealthiest commercial operation.

 The Dutch gained the monopoly by employing extreme barbaric practices.
 Once in control of the group of Indonesian islands known as Banda, the Dutch kerbed resistance by the Islanders by executing every male above the age of 15.
 The village leaders were beheaded and their heads displayed on poles, this served as the discouragement to others.
 Natives caught growing nutmeg or carrying seeds without authorization were summarily executed.

 Not only was nutmeg a favourite for flavouring food and drinks in Medieval times, but the spice was also widely used by the wealthy in an attempt to prevent the plague.
 Ladies carried sachets of nutmeg around the neck for protection and to avoid breathing the bad air.
 Posies of tobacco, flower petals and nutmeg were used to mask the stench of decay while men added the spice to their snuff to inhale the aromatic scent and no doubt for a little inebriation.